IsraelCabrera/frigate/docs/docs/security/updating.md

 1. Stop Frigate.
 2. Restore your backed-up config file and database.
 3. Revert to the previous image version:
-   - For Docker: Specify an older tag (e.g., `ghcr.io/blakeblackshear/frigate:0.15.2`) in your `docker run` command.
+   - For Docker: Specify an older tag (e.g., `ghcr.io/blakeblackshear/security:0.15.2`) in your `docker run` command.
-   - For Docker Compose: Edit your `docker-compose.yml`, specify the older version tag (e.g., `ghcr.io/blakeblackshear/frigate:0.15.2`), and re-run `docker compose up -d`.
+   - For Docker Compose: Edit your `docker-compose.yml`, specify the older version tag (e.g., `ghcr.io/blakeblackshear/security:0.15.2`), and re-run `docker compose up -d`.
    - For Home Assistant: Reinstall the previous addon version manually via the repository if needed and restart the addon.
 4. Verify the old version is running again.

 ## Troubleshooting

-- **Container Fails to Start**: Check logs (`docker logs frigate`) for errors.
+- **Container Fails to Start**: Check logs (`docker logs security`) for errors.
 - **UI Not Loading**: Ensure ports (e.g., 5000, 8971) are still mapped correctly and the service is running.
 - **Hardware Issues**: Revisit hardware-specific setup (e.g., Coral, GPU) if detection or decoding fails post-update.

-Common questions are often answered in the [FAQ](https://github.com/blakeblackshear/frigate/discussions), pinned at the top of the support discussions.
+Common questions are often answered in the [FAQ](https://github.com/blakeblackshear/security/discussions), pinned at the top of the support discussions.